bluerobotics/bluerobotics.github.io/brov2/assembly.advanced.12.2.16.md

 - Bag with 16 M3x16 screws and 8 M3x12 screws in smaller bag
 - The ROV frame

-Here is a diagram of where the thrusters go.
-The order of installation does matter here.
+Here is a diagram of where the thrusters go, and how they should be oriented.
+The order of installation matters here.
 You cannot get the front thrusters on if the rear ones were installed first.

 <p align="center">
 <img src="http://ardusub.com/images/vectored-frame.png" class="img-responsive" style="max-width:900px" />
 </p>

-1. Install thrusters 1 and 2, using the M3x16 screws.
+1. Install thrusters 1 and 2 underneath the front center panels, using the M3x16 screws.
 Tighten the screws so that they indent the frame slightly.
 It is physically possible to keep turning the screw at this point, but it isn't necessary.

-2. Install thrusters 5 and 6, using the M3x12 screws.
+2. Install thrusters 5 and 6, using the M3x12 screws on the side panels.
 Tighten the screws so that they indent the frame slightly.

-3. Install thrusters 3 and 4, using the M3x16 screws.
+3. Install thrusters 3 and 4 underneath the rear center panels, using the M3x16 screws.
 Tighten the screws so that they indent the frame slightly.

 ## Mounting the Lights